dlt-interoperability/external-client/readme.md

 ./gradlew installDist
 ```

-The only available command is `get-proof <key> <block-height>`.
-This can be used as follows:
+The only available command is `get-proof <key> <ledger-contract-address>`.
+Use
+the ledger contract address noted down from when starting the agent in the
+previous section.

 ```
-./build/install/external-client/bin/external-client get-proof key1 7
+./build/install/external-client/bin/external-client get-proof key1 <ledger contract address>
 ```

-The requirement for the block height is a temporary workaround while the
-external client is creating a dummy Ethereum commitment.
-When the external
-client makes the actual request to Ethereum it will use the block height
-corresponding to the accumulator in the latest commitment.

 ## Coding principles